iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering

-• I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains
+• Personality: High achiever, Independent personality.
+I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements